top of page

 About Elizabeth

 Elizabeth's (she/her) counseling style is supportive.
 She is LGBTQIA+ affirmative and seeks ongoing training to counsel from an anti-racist/decolonizing perspective.
-Her work has focused on supporting BIPOC and transgender individuals dealing with stress, life changes, and anxiety/depression.
+Her work focuses on supporting anxiety, depression, and trauma with special interest in supporting BIPOC and transgender individuals.

 Education & Credentials